stungeye/Applied-Math-For-Games-1/docs/02-conventions-and-reference/02-conventions-and-reference.md

 Best practices used in industry will also be highlighted.

+⏳ Wait For It:
+{: .label .label-blue}

+Sometimes you just need to wait until later in the notes to learn more. :)

 ## Code Conventions

 All source code in the notes will be syntax highlighted like so: